hrushikeshrv/chessengine/docs/_build/html/_sources/ref/chessengine.lookup_tables.rst.txt

     :type: dict[int, int]

-    A dictionary mapping ranks to a bitboard having 1s only on that rank.
+    A dictionary mapping ranks to a bitboard having 1s only on that rank, and 0s on all other ranks.
 For example, ``mask_rank[1]`` is a bitboard having only 1s on positions on the first rank, and 0s on all other position.

 .. py:data:: clear_file

     :type: dict[int, int]

+    A dictionary mapping files to a bitboard having 0s only on that file, and 1s on all other ranks.
+For example, ``clear_file[1]`` is a bitboard having only 0s on positions on the first file, and 1s on all other positions.

+.. py:data:: mask_file

+    :type: dict[int, int]

+    A dictionary mapping files to a bitboard having 1s only on that file, and 0s on all other ranks.
+For example, ``mask_file[1]`` is a bitboard having only 1s on positions on the first file, and 0s on all other positions.

+.. py:data:: clear_position

+    :type: dict[int, int]

+    A dictionary mapping *positions* to bitboards with a 0 at that position and 1 at all other positions.